Enterprise-CMCS/macpro-mdct-qmr/README.md

 ### Local development additional info

-Local dev is configured as a Typescript project.
+Local dev is configured as a TypeScript project.
 The entrypoint in `./cli/run.ts` manages running the moving pieces locally.

 Local dev is built around the CDK setup which runs locally via LocalStack.

-Local authorization uses Cognito from the main stack in dev.
-The credentials are injected locally by the ./run update-env command which fetches values from 1Password and puts them into a gitignored .env file.
+Local authorization uses Cognito from AWS (not LocalStack). `./run update-env` fetches values from 1Password and writes them into a gitignored `.env`.

+See `deployment/local/README.md` for LocalStack-specific notes.

 ## Testing